syntactic/Cognitive-Control-Paradigm-Integration/content/Papers/Rubin & Meiran (2005).md

 **Core Goal:**
 To investigate the origins of the [[Effects/Mixing Cost|Mixing Cost (MC)]] in cued [[Task Switching]] paradigms.
 Specifically, the paper tests two hypotheses:
-1.  **Task Ambiguity Hypothesis:** MC arises from the need to resolve task ambiguity when stimuli are [[Dimensions/Stimulus Bivalence & Congruency|bivalent]] (i.e., afford responses for multiple tasks) in mixed-task blocks.
+1.  **Task Ambiguity Hypothesis:** MC arises from the need to resolve task ambiguity when stimuli are [[Dimensions/Stimulus-Stimulus Congruency]] (i.e., afford responses for multiple tasks) in mixed-task blocks.
 2.  **Working Memory (WM) Load Hypothesis:** MC arises from the increased load of holding multiple task sets in working memory in mixed-task blocks.

 **Paradigm(s) Used:**